CartoDB/documentation/app/content/deployment-options/cloud/overview.md

 The CARTO Cloud platform is a fully managed, subscription-based, multitenant platform for Spatial Analytics.

-CARTO is currently hosted on Google Cloud Platform and available in two regions: the European Economic Area and North America, inheriting all managed data governance rules and regulations from GCP.
+CARTO is currently hosted on Google Cloud Platform and available in four regions: the European Economic Area, North America, Australia and Japan; inheriting all managed data governance rules and regulations from GCP.

 ### Limits